CPM’s 2023 Research Base

 If Problem-Based Learning is important for mathematics learning, why is it not more widespread?

-Unfortunately, many commercially available mathematics curricula today do not support problem solving (Larson, 2014).
-A 2022 study by Choppin et al. characterized the curricula of five mathematics textbook publishers — Math in Focus, Holt, Prentice Hall, Glencoe, CMP, and CPM — and found that all but CPM and CMP were substantially composed of tasks that served as delivery mechanisms for content rather than tasks that functioned as thinking devices that support student sensemaking.
+Unfortunately, many commercially available mathematics curricula today do not support problem-solving (Larson, 2014).
+A 2022 study by Choppin et al. characterized the curricula of six mathematics textbook publishers—Math in Focus, Holt, Prentice Hall, Glencoe, CMP, and CPM—and found that all but CPM and CMP were substantially composed of tasks that served as delivery mechanisms for content rather than tasks that functioned as thinking devices that support student sensemaking.

 CPM infers from this research that…

-Problem-Based Learning is essential for supporting mathematical sensemaking, and CPM is one of the few secondary mathematics curricula that function as a “thinking device” for students rather than as a “delivery mechanism.”
+Problem-based learning is essential for supporting mathematical sensemaking, and CPM is one of the few secondary mathematics curricula that function as a “thinking device” for students rather than as a “delivery mechanism.”
 Because students do not come into the classroom as blank slates who will integrate everything they encounter exactly as the teacher and textbook intend, it is essential for curricula to support students in developing problem-solving skills as they persevere in making sense of mathematical tasks.
-Engaging in productive struggle during problem solving is much more aligned to the mathematical practices of mathematicians than is consuming a curriculum of discrete facts and skills derived from experts’ knowledge.
+Engaging in productive struggle during problem-solving is much more aligned with the mathematical practices of mathematicians than consuming a curriculum of discrete facts and skills derived from experts’ knowledge.
 In CPM materials, tasks are designed to engage students in mathematical practices that make learning the knowledge and skills found in traditional curricula much more sensible, enduring, and relevant.

 Who is Problem-Based Learning good for?